What Romans 5:8 Means: While We Were Still Sinners…

 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 Romans 5:8

 This much loved and often quoted verse is full of rich truths for us today.
-The Romans 5:8 meaning reminds us of what God has done for us.
-And it should be a verse that every Christian has committed to memory.
+Romans 5:8 isn’t just an other Bible verse to memorize, it’s the heartbeat of the Gospel.
+It reminds us of what God has done for us and the lengths he went to provide salvation.

-In this blog post I want to dive into the meaning of Romans 5:8 and unpack how it applies to our lives and faith.
+This is a verse that should shape our entire faith.
+And in this post we are going to explore the life changing meaning of Romans 5:8.
+And see how it applies to our lives today.
 There’s so much in this verse that I think will encourage you in your walk with God.

 Let’s dive in!